 - Communicate on a regular basis with your EU Careers coordinator

 - Participate in all training offered (online)

 - Keep a log of your activities and report back regularly

 Outside of these minimum requirements it is really up to you to decide how much promotion you can fit in alongside your academic studies and how you promote EU Careers to your fellow students.
 We are looking for Ambassadors who are creative and can come up with innovative ways of promoting EU Careers!

 - Available to take part in our compulsory one day training course in September/October 2019

 - Enrolled and present at the university for the duration of the Ambassador's post (September 2019 - September 2020)

 - Fluent in English and in one of the languages of the country in which you are studying

-If you would like to know more about this project, please don’t hesitate to contact us at: EPSO-CAREERS-AMBASSADOR@ec.europa.eu
+If you have questions please don’t hesitate to contact us at: EPSO-CAREERS-AMBASSADOR@ec.europa.eu